Christian-Weidemann/NYPL-Journal-System/README.md

 ## Phase 1
 The system is built with the following structure:

 Journal
 - name
 - publisher
-    - ISSN number
+- ISSN
-    - Articles (ArrayList) (must have at least one article)
+- articles
 - .isFullIssue() → wether the journal has more than 2 articles Publisher
     - name
     - location